-Twenty three years ago few science education researchers/leaders were focused on preschool.
+Twenty five years ago few science education researchers/leaders were focused on preschool.
 One of these few was the founding member of CSU Long Beach's Department of Science Education, Dr. William Ritz.

 In 2000-2001, with funding from the Honda Foundation, Dr. Ritz established 21 national A Head Start on Science training and dissemination sites across the US.
 In 2008, he collaborated to help establish HSOS field center at the China National Institute for Educational Research in Beijing and a Mandarin translation of the teachers' guide was developed.
 World-wide, hundreds of HSOS workshops have been conducted and thousands of preschool and primary grade teachers have received the training, support, and encouragement that HSOS offers and, as a result, have provided meaningful science experiences to their young learners.

 In early 2020, at the age of 90, Dr. Ritz gave us his last smile, took his last breath, and quietly passed on.
 We continue to mourn the loss of our dear friend.
 HSOS is just one part of his enormous legacy; his important contributions to early childhood science education will not be forgotten.